The Town of Amherst is served by two arterial highways — U.S. Routes 29 and 60 — which intersect at a traffic circle within the Town’s borders.

 All of the other roadways within the Town of Amherst are state secondary roads, frontage roads, or privately maintained streets.

 There are no licensed public airports in Amherst County, but there are two regional airports that serve the Town.
 Lynchburg Regional Airport is located along U.S. 29 approximately 20 miles south of the Town of Amherst.
-Falwell Aviation, Inc., is a general utility airport located on U.S. 29 in the City of Lynchburg.
+Falwell Aviation, Inc., a private airport located on U.S. 29, 3 miles southeast of downtown Lynchburg, Virginia.
+Serving as the base for Falwell Aviation, the facility serves primarily general aviation.
 Both airports are used by small aircraft for business and pleasure flying.
 Commercial passenger service is available at Lynchburg Regional.
 Falwell Aviation also has facilities for the landing of small private jet aircraft.
 Air freight service is available from Lynchburg Regional.
 Other air services are available in localities such as Charlottesville, Roanoke, Richmond, Washington, D.C., and Greensboro, North Carolina.

 Norfolk Southern’s north-south mainline between Washington, D.C., and Birmingham, Alabama, passes through the Town of Amherst.
 This line serves Clorox (formerly Glad Manufacturing).